mafintosh/fsctl/README.md

 Punch a hole in a file at `offset` for `length` bytes.
 On file systems that support sparse files, holes will take up no physical space.

+On Windows, the file must first be marked sparse using `fsctl.setSparse(fd)`.
+Otherwise, zeros will be explicitly written to the hole.

+#### `fsctl.setSparse(fd)`

+Mark a file as sparse.
+On Windows, this operation is required before holes can be punched in the file.
+On other systems, this operation has no effect.

 ## License

 MIT